Therapy Services

 The therapy room with me can be a political space to explore and honor every authentic part of yourself and your lived experiences.
 My approach has been described as direct, action-oriented, and warm.
 I am known to meet clients exactly where they are at without judgment.
 I do my best to work against the hierarchical structure of therapy, and always emphasize the importance of your safety, trust, and expertise of your own life.

-My niche as a trauma therapist is working with adults who experienced chronic childhood trauma (this is often diagnosed as C-PTSD).
-This includes child abuse and neglect, attachment trauma, dysfunctional families, and other Adverse Childhood Experiences (ACEs).
-I utilize a bottom-up approach to therapy to address your trauma, meaning that I start with processing at the base of your brain, which is responsible for your automatic responses and memories, to promote embodied healing.
-I like to combine talk therapy with experiential and somatic modalities, such as IFS, EMDR, and Polyvagal Theory.
+I specialize in working with adults who have C-PTSD/ complex trauma, and support folks who struggle with symptoms of anxiety, OCD, and dissociation.
+Traumatic experiences include child abuse and neglect, attachment trauma, dysfunctional families, and other Adverse Childhood Experiences (ACEs).
+I utilize a bottom-up approach to therapy to address C-PTSD, meaning that I take an emotionally-focused, somatic, and embodied approach to healing your trauma.
+I like to combine talk therapy with experiential and somatic modalities, such as IFS, EMDR, and IPNB.

 As a relational therapist, I believe that the relationship between the therapist and the client is the strongest tool that can be utilized in therapy.
 When you’ve experienced trauma, you may find it difficult to connect with others, even your loved ones.
 You may feel disconnected from the world and yourself.
 Although we exist in an individualistic society that promotes self-reliance, we are wired to connect with others.
 Because we heal in community, I deeply value interdependence.
 As your therapist, I use curiosity, appropriate self-disclosure, empathy and humor to develop a safe therapeutic relationship with you so that you may take the skills we use in therapy to your relationships outside of therapy.